madlambda/Acorn/docs/hierarchical-fs.md

 }
 ```

-As we have hierarchical file systems[cite Multics and Unix paper], having
+As we have hierarchical file systems, having structured files makes it easy to
-structured files makes it easy to map from one to another.
-The reverse could
+map from one to another.
+The reverse could work also, like unmounting
-work also, like unmounting a directory into a file.
+(imploding) a directory into a file.
 Eg.:

 ```
 $ fs/mount -l